WhiteLord/jekyll-theme-simple-texture/README.md

- Jekyll-based personal website, based on software development, hackZ, lolZ and everything that is linked with the digital world.
+ Jekyll-based personal website, based on software developmentand everything that is related with the digital world.
 Check it out: http://spasov.online